FMMT666/launchpad.py/README.md

   More and more reported issues are directly related to PyGame.
-  As nice as it was, it has reached its end, so I am looking for a more (platform) compatible lib (that actually works), but only after the rest is build in...
+  As nice as it was, it has reached its end, so I am looking for a more (platform) compatible lib (that actually works), but only after the rest got built in...

   - "Pro": support full analog reads (button already pressed, but intensity changes)
   - "All": fix manual text scrolling
+  - "All": new demo code
   - "Pro": remove the "Mk1" compatibility from the "Pro" functions (blue LEDs and intensity values)
   - "Pro": implement native text scrolling
   - "All": fix Windoze 10 SysEx messages (if possible);
-  - "All": device search string should be case insensitive
   - "All": custom bitmaps and graphics
   - "All": event system
   - "All": better custom font support